 - Slow recovery speeds, option to save scan sessions

-Recovery Wizard Pro was surprisingly slow.
-Scanning the 16GB USB device took around 10 minutes, far longer than expected.
-This could be due to the performance of deep scanning techniques, but these are par for the course in recovery software.
+This is a huge improvement on our previous review, where we had EaseUS scan a 16GB SanDisk Cruzer Blade USB drive on a Dell G5505 running Windows 10.
+This took around 10 minutes, far longer than expected.
+This original scan could have been due to the performance of deep scanning techniques, but these are par for the course in recovery software.

-Perhaps crucially, EaseUS Data Recovery Wizard Pro missed files uncovered by lesser tools.
-This puts the software in quite a difficult position.
-Given that the free trial option is 30 days of scans but no actual recovery, why would anyone spend $69.95 or more for a tool that recovers less than a free alternative?
+In our last review EaseUS Data Recovery Wizard Pro missed files uncovered by lesser tools.
+This put the software in quite a difficult position.
+After all, why would anyone spend $69.95 or more for a tool that recovers less than a free alternative?

 EaseUS Data Recovery Wizard: Photo recovery

 This program’s name might suggest that the picture recovery process takes the form of a familiar, sequential selection of windows, but that's not actually the case – the name just means that, as one of the best photo recovery apps, it reckons it's got magical properties when it comes to image recovery and restoration.

 Despite the absence of a true software wizard, this tool is still easy to use.
 On the main screen you can easily see the storage devices that the app can access and scan.
 You'll find incredible compatibility here: as well as normal hard disks and SSDs, EaseUS's tool can scan USB drives, SD cards, mp3 players, external drives, ZIP drives, RAID arrays and even NAS drives.
 That's more power than you'll find in most other photo restoration utilities.